 Highlights additionally consist of “gentler gems.”

 Barely a month into its run, succinctly said, Old Town Taste is an area to watch very, very cautiously.
-And hopefully, the bar will remain excessive when the crew heads returned west — it wouldn’t be the primary time a California Sichuan eating place has dipped in pleasant after a scorching begin.
-But this plenty is already clear: If California desires to help build our nearby Chinese restaurant scene, extra spots like Old Town Taste can be totally welcome.
+And hopefully, the bar will remain excessive when the crew heads returned west — it wouldn’t be the primary time a California Sichuan eating place has dipped in pleasant after a scorching start.
+But this is already clear: If California desires to help build our nearby Chinese restaurant scene, extra spots like Old Town Taste can be welcome.